 Tunka-Rex - the Tunka Radio Extension

-The Tunka Radio Extension (Tunka-Rex) is a 1 km² digital antenna array at the Tunka-133 experiment.
-While Tunka-133 measures the Cherenkov light of air showers in the energy range up to 1 EeV, Tunka-Rex measures the radio emission of the same air showers.
-Tunka-Rex started operation on 8 October 2012 with 18 antennas, was extended to 25 antennas in 2013, to 44 antennas in 2014, and has been densified to a total number of 63 antennas in summer 2016.
-Since 2015 the antennas are triggered additionally by scintillation detectors measuring secondary particles of the air showers on ground.
-In 2018 data taking for the current science goals has been completed.
+The Tunka Radio Extension (Tunka-Rex) was a 1 km² digital antenna array at the Tunka-133 experiment.
+While Tunka-133 measured the Cherenkov light of air showers in the energy range up to 1 EeV, Tunka-Rex measured the radio emission of the same air showers.
+Tunka-Rex started operation on 8 October 2012 with 18 antennas, was extended to 25 antennas in 2013, to 44 antennas in 2014, and was densified to a total number of 63 antennas in summer 2016.
+Since 2015 the antennas were triggered additionally by scintillation detectors measuring secondary particles of the air showers on ground.
+In 2018 data taking for the current science goals was completed.
 In 2019, most antennas were dismantaled leaving a few antenna stations for educational as well as R&D purpose.
 Moreover, the data analysis is expected to continue until at least 2021.

-Tunka still a world-wide unique place for performing Cherenkov-Radio hybrid measurements of ultra-high energy cosmic rays.
+Tunka is a world-wide unique place for performing Cherenkov-Radio hybrid measurements of ultra-high energy cosmic rays.
 Meanwhile further instruments have been deployed all together forming the Tunka Advanced Instrument for cosmic ray physics and Gamma Astronomy (TAIGA).
-Also in future this site will be available for further developments of the radio technique for cosmic particles.
+Also in future, this site will be available for further developments of the radio technique for cosmic particles.

 The original goals of Tunka-Rex have already been fulfilled: